Best Flooring For Stairs | MyFloorQuote

 Rating: 1/10

-Not Recommended.
-Can be slippery on the edge of steps and lacks the structural density to wrap securely around stair nosings.
+Not recommended; can be slippery on step edges and lacks the density to wrap securely.

 Best Flooring Options For Stairs